myabc/myabc.github.com/_posts/2012-3-18-bundler-pain-points.markdown

 In so many ways, [Bundler](http://gembundler.com/) is a godsend.
 Yet, like all gems (forgive the wordplay), it is not without a few rough edges.

 While at the (absolutely fantastic) [Wroclaw.rb](http://wrocloverb.com/) last weekend, I finally took a moment to round up some of these issues into a [lightning talk](http://wrocloverb.alexbcoles.com/).
-Unfortunately, not having paced myself correctly I got cut off just before the final couple slides.
+Unfortunately, not having paced myself correctly I got cut off just before the final couple of slides.
 So I resolved to reformulate the content into a blog post.
 A further **impetus** was a recent [gist](https://gist.github.com/2063855) by [Sven Fuchs](http://twitter.com/svenfuchs) (der [Travis CI](http://travis-ci.org/)- und Ruby I18n-Meister).

 The aim of this article is to highlight a handful of — what I consider to be — the rough edges, and to proffer potential solutions/workarounds.